Classes

-Note: As we work to rebuild the camp after two years of not being able to hold it due to COVID, we are trying to concentrate our resources toward meeting the particular interests of those students who plan to attend.
-So the classes below may be somewhat subject to change.
-We’d suggest signing up early and letting us know what your son or daughter is interested in!
+We concentrate our resources toward meeting the needs of those students who plan to attend.
+Class availability will depend on enrollment.
+Please sign up early and let us know what your son or daughter is interested in!

 Here’s how the camp works: